-Assistant Director for Research and Development
+Deputy Director for Research and Development

-Dr Fiona Aldridge is an Assistant Director at Learning and Work Institute's relationship manager for the Skills Funding Agency, the UK Commission for Employment and Skills and the British Army, with responsibility for proactively developing a programme of development and research with each of these strategic partners.
+Fiona is Learning and Work Institute's relationship manager for the Skills Funding Agency, the UK Commission for Employment and Skills and the British Army, with responsibility for proactively developing a programme of development and research with each of these strategic partners.
 Fiona also leads Learning and Work Institute's Adult Participation in Learning Survey.
 The annual survey series provides a unique overview of patterns and trends in learning among adults in the UK, consistently demonstrating that opportunities to engage with and benefit from learning are not evenly distributed across society.

 Fiona is a mum of three children and Vice Chair of Governors at a local primary school, where she is a Pupil Premium Champion and promotes the development of family learning opportunities.